Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: Constructing characteristic samples in polynomial time

 The \emph{equivalence problem} is similar: the input is two $\omega$-acceptors $\aut{A}_1$ and $\aut{A}_2$ over the same alphabet, and the problem is to determine whether they are equivalent, that is, whether $\sema{\aut{A}_1} = \sema{\aut{A}_2}$.
 If so, the answer should be ``yes''; if not, the answer should be ``no'' and a witness, that is, an ultimately periodic $\omega$-word $u(v)^{\omega}$ that is accepted by exactly one of $\aut{A}_1$ and $\aut{A}_2$.

 If we have a procedure to solve the inclusion problem, at most two calls to it will solve the equivalence problem.
-We describe polynomial time algorithms to solve the inclusion problem for DBAs, DCAs, and DPAs in Section~\ref{sec:inclusion-algorithms} and~\ref{sec:inclusion-DPAs}, for DRAs and DSAs in Section~\ref{sec:inclusion-DRAs}, and for DMAs in Section~\ref{sec:inclusion-DMAs}.
-Referring to those sections, we obtain polynomial time algorithms to solve the equivalence problem for DBAs, DCAs, and DPAs from Theorem~\ref{theorem:schewe} and Theorem~\ref{theorem:inclusion-equivalence-for-DPAs}, for DRAs and DSAs from Theorem~\ref{theorem:inclusion-equivalence-for-DRAs-DSAs}, and for DMAs from Theorem~\ref{theorem:inclusion-equivalence-for-DMAs}.
-Thus, we have the following. \begin{theorem} Given an acceptor $\aut{A}$ of type IBA, ICA, IPA, IRA, ISA, or IMA, the sample $T_{Aut}$ for the automaton portion of $\aut{A}$ may be computed in polynomial time. \end{theorem}
+We describe polynomial time algorithms to solve the inclusion problem for DBAs, DCAs and DPAs in \Cref{sec:inclusion-algorithms} and~\ref{sec:inclusion-DPAs}, for DRAs and DSAs in \Cref{sec:inclusion-DRAs}, and for DMAs in \Cref{sec:inclusion-DMAs}.
+Referring to those sections, we obtain polynomial time algorithms to solve the equivalence problem for DBAs, DCAs and DPAs from Theorem \ref{theorem:schewe} and \Cref{theorem:inclusion-equivalence-for-DPAs}, for DRAs and DSAs from \Cref{theorem:inclusion-equivalence-for-DRAs-DSAs}, and for DMAs from \Cref{theorem:inclusion-equivalence-for-DMAs}.
+Thus, we have the following. \begin{theorem} Given an acceptor $\aut{A}$ of type IBA, ICA, IPA, IRA, ISA, or IMA, the sample $T_{Aut}$ for the automaton portion of $\aut{A}$ can be computed in polynomial time. \end{theorem}

 \begin{proof} Given an acceptor $\aut{A}$ and two states $q_1$ and $q_2$, to determine whether there is an $\omega$-word that distinguishes them, we call the relevant polynomial time equivalence algorithm on the acceptors $\aut{A}^{q_1}$ and $\aut{A}^{q_2}$, which returns a distinguishing word $u(v)^{\omega}$ if they are not equivalent. \end{proof}